Enable debugging output in the web front end APP_DEBUG=false ## The base url of the HelpSpot application (without a trailing slash) APP_URL=https://example.org ## Database type mysql or mssql DB_CONNECTION=mysql ## The DNS name or IP of the database server DB_HOST=localhost ## The port for the datab

 ## Enable debugging output in the web front end APP_DEBUG=false ## The base url of the HelpSpot application (without a trailing slash) APP_URL=https://example.org ## Database type mysql or mssql DB_CONNECTION=mysql ## The DNS name or IP of the database server DB_HOST=localhost ## The port for the database server DB_PORT=3306 ## The database name for the helpspot database DB_DATABASE=helpspot ## The database user name DB_USERNAME=some_user ## The database user password DB_PASSWORD=some_pass ## The selected queue driver.
 Database is default.
 QUEUE_CONNECTION=database

-Any other configuration setting you used to put into config.php
+Any other configuration setting you used to put into config.php can also be added into the .env file.

 To convert old settings to new settings, you can use this formula: